Dental Residency Program

 - Prepare and present cases and journal articles monthly

-- Students are required to reside within 15 miles of St. Charles Hosptial (11777) for the duriation of the residency
+- Students are required to reside within 15 miles of St. Charles Hospital (Port Jefferson, NY) for the duration of the residency

 - Residents are required to provide their own transportation on a daily basis